mbeaty2/personalization-and-machine-learning/README.md

 # Personalization and Machine Learning

-This repository contains all assignments from the Personalization and Machine Learning Course completed during my Master's of Science in Data Sciencce and AI.
+This repository contains all assignments from the Personalization and Machine Learning Course completed during my Master's of Science in Data Science and AI.

-A full list of these assignments is as follows:
-1. Assignment 1 Code as a Jupyter Notebook and Report as a PDF file.
-2. Assignment 2 Code as a Jypyter Notebook.
-3. Assignment 3 Code as a Jupyter Notebook.

 ## Description